Where to find Government and NHS advice

 What precautions need to be taken to ensure schools and colleges are safe?

 The vast majority of Covid-19 restrictions, including social distancing, have now been lifted.
 However, Covid-19 is still in our communities and schools should take the necessary steps to keep children and staff safe.

 Risk assessments, including individual risk assessments, must continue to be reviewed and updated and appropriate safety measures introduced and implemented.
 All safety protocols, rotas and changes to normal duties should continue to be negotiated with you rather than imposed on you.

 The NEU escalation guidance may be used if you are concerned about your school’s safety arrangements.

 The NEU’s joint union checklist for schools will assist you in discussing and agreeing plans with your employer.
 The advice sets out the measures which each employer should have considered.
 You can continue to use this guidance to ensure measures are followed.
-As the science develops, the guidance will be kept under review and may be revised, so please check it regularly.
+As scientific knowledge changes, the guidance will be kept under review and may be revised, so please check it regularly.

 The joint advice for colleges published in September 2021 by the further education (FE) unions and the Association of Colleges is still available but should be read in conjunction with the above advice.

 What should arrangements for teaching and learning look like?